...

 The suspension will be imposed the day after that order becomes effective.
 For example: The order provides that it will be effective on July 1, 2016.
 The suspension will be imposed on July 2, 2016 unless that day is a Saturday, Sunday, or a holiday.

-In person: at the Registrar’s Tucson, Phoenix or Flagstaff office (Flagstaff office is by appointment only)
+In person: at the Registrar's Phoenix Office

 Mail: P.O.
 Box 18244, Phoenix, Arizona, 85005-8244